 To be honest, aside from the blueberries these biscuits aren’t really all that sweet.
 They’re soft and fluffy, yes, and definitely buttery, but the fresh blueberries baked throughout add just a touch of extra fruity flavor — no cloying sweetness or any nonsense like that.
 They’re best eaten straight from the oven, too, when the blueberries are still warm and juicy.
 UMMMM wait, that came out wrong.
 I’m five.
 Let’s move on.

 If you find yourself in need of homemade biscuits (always), or you really love blueberries (points to self) or you want to make “fancy” biscuits for your husband at his request or otherwise, this recipe is for you.
-And so are all the other biscuits in my freezer right now.
-But seriously.
-Come take some of them, pretty please.
+And so is my blueberry shortcake recipe!

 Blueberry Buttermilk Drop Biscuits